UN agency declares global emergency over virus from China

 Although scientists expect to see limited transmission of the virus between people with close contact, like within families, the instances of spread to people who may have had less exposure to the virus in Japan and Germany is worrying.

 In Japan, a man in his 60s caught the virus after working as a bus driver for two tour groups from Wuhan.
-In Germany, a man in his 30s was sickened after a Chinese colleague from Wuhan visited his office for a business meeting.
-Three other workers at the same factory later became infected.
+In Germany, a man in his 30s was sickened after a Chinese colleague from Shanghai, whose parents had recently visited from Wuhan, came to his office for a business meeting.
+Four other workers later became infected.
 The woman had shown no symptoms of the virus until her flight back to China.

 “That’s the kind of transmission chain that we don’t want to see,” said Marion Koopmans, an infectious diseases specialist at Erasmus University Medical Center in the Netherlands and a member of WHO’s emergency committee.